Ugochukwuodinaka/US-Health-Insurance-Coverage-Analysis/README.md

 <br />

 **Final Power Query Editor screenshot**
-- Below is a screenshot of a part of the cleaned data in power query editor.
-You can access the full Power BI project document [here](US%20HEALTH%20INSURANCE%20COVERAGE%20(2010%20-%202016).pbix).
+- Below is a screenshot of a part of the cleaned data in power query editor:

 ![](images/Power_Query_Editor.png)
 <br />